ebi-uniprot/uniprot-website/spec.md

 ## 5. Rendering layer — current state (post-migration)

+Of the 11 sections, only **5** render through the converged `uniProtKbConverter` pipeline (§2); the other 6 are bespoke.
+The three kinds are tabulated below.

 ### `SubEntryMain.tsx` — `src/uniparc/components/sub-entry/SubEntryMain.tsx`
 Generic dispatcher: maps `Object.values(UniParcSubEntryConfig)` calling `sectionContent(transformedData, annotations)`, each wrapped in `Suspense` +